UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

         <img alt="Extension cables soldered to the riser card." src="cables.jpg">
     </picture>

-10. Prepare the extension cables for ATX, EPS P4/P8 and the PCIe cables.
+10. Prepare the extension cables for ATX, EPS P4/P8 and the PCIe cables with 1.5 mm² cross section.

     We recommend measuring the required cables once you have assembled the Tinkerforge bricks and bricklets and have decided on where to place them.
 The cables should be as long as necessary, but as short as possible.